 If you’re ready to learn how to invest in stocks, you better bookmark this page, because I’m about to explain everything you need to know about stocks from how to find stocks to how to buy stocks.

 Consider this guide a crash course in investing that will provide you with a workable understanding of the stock market and investing in no time at all.
 While even the most knowledgeable investors never truly stop learning, the information outlined below will provide you with a great foundation to wade into the wonderful world of investing.

 Now let’s get started!

 When a company makes the decision to go public, shares of that company become available for purchase, allowing anyone to purchase a stake in the company.
-Companies may choose to go public for a variety of reasons, ranging from the need to raise money to the wish to provide their owners with a nice profit and an eventual exit strategy.
+Each share is a stock.
+Investors are able to buy and sell shares in any public company at any time.

-For investors, the benefits of buying shares in a public company are two-fold.
+For investors, the benefits of buying shares in a public company, or the ways to make money from stocks, are two-fold.

-For one, they hope that the value of the company they are buying will grow over time, allowing them to sell their shares at a later date for a nice profit.
-In addition to this, any profits that the company makes along the way which are not reinvested back into the company are distributed to the shareholders in some form or another.
+For one, investors hope that the value of the company they are buying will increase over time, allowing them to sell their shares at a later date for a nice profit.
+In addition to this, any profits that the company makes along the way that are not reinvested back into the company are distributed to the shareholders in some form or another.

 These profits may be distributed as dividends, which are quarterly payments made to the shareholders, they may be distributed in the form of share repurchases, which help drive up the price of the stock, making the shareholders money, or they may be set aside in order to be used at a later date to grow the company and increase the value of the shareholders’ stock.